-Each group has been working closely with an experienced filmmaker to each make a short film on a topic relevant to their situation.
+Working closely with an experienced filmmaker each group has made a short film on a topic relevant to their world.

 The films are a unique insight to these young people, their worlds and the chance to voice the issues and topics affecting their lives.

-Armagh EpiCentre - Picture This Youth Group - Youth Leader Bridgeen Corr.
+Film by Armagh EpiCentre - EA Picture This Youth Group - EA Youth Leader Briegeen Corr.

 Little Voices is an Animated Documentary.
 Directed by Rachel Hynds and Animated by Colm McKenna.

-Lilly's Story - Director Cornelius Walker, DOP Ross McClean, Editor Conall Melarkey
+Mentoring Director Cornelius Walker, Director Sharron Currie, DOP Ross McClean, Editor Conall Melarkey

 The young people chat about the entire film making process.
 Film created & edited by Kyle Hechanova

-Newtownhamilton Youth Group, Beyond Skin Youth Leader Joe Conere, EA Youth Leader- Ryan Crilly
+Film by Newtownhamilton Youth Group - Youth Leader Joe Conere, EA Youth Leader- Ryan Crilly.

 A Place Apart, Director, DOP and Editor Sharron Currie, Sound Production Aidan Deery